ngs-docs/angus/bash_automation.md

 in the "Terminal" tab of the "console" pane.
 We could use nano, but RStudio makes it easier to navigate a text file.

-First, let's make a new directory called `scripts`.
+First, from the terminal, let's make a new directory called `scripts`.

 ```
 cd ~